If you possess the Core Values listed above and are interested in a career with the City of San Antonio, please review our job opportunities.

 Join the City of San Antonio's AmeriCorps VISTA Team!

-AmeriCorps VISTA members will be supporting work throughout the City of San Antonio in the East Point & Real Estate Services, Health, Human Services, Library, Pre-K 4 SA, and Tricentennial.
+AmeriCorps VISTA members will be supporting work throughout the City of San Antonio in a variety of departments.

-Note: Participating in the AmeriCorps VISTA program is not employment with the City of San Antonio.
+Note: Participating in the AmeriCorps VISTA Program is not employment with the City of San Antonio.
 Click here to apply for employment with the City of San Antonio.
 For any questions about the City of San Antonio's AmeriCorps positions, click here to send an email to the team.

 City Council Opportunities